-Integrity; and

-• Professional competence and due care.

-No safeguards can reduce this threat of self-interest to an Acceptable Level.

-9.2 Except as provided for in paragraphs 9.3 to 9.5, a Member in Public Practice shall not accept third party payments or Soft Dollar Benefits in relation to the Financial Planning Services provided by the Member from parties other than the Clients to whom the services are provided.

-- 9.3 With the Client's knowledge and agreement, a Member in Public Practice may accept a payment of all or part of the professional fee in respect of a Financial Planning Service provided to the Client from a party associated with the Client.
-Such parties may include family members and associated entities. - 9.4 Where a Member in Public Practice receives Commissions, production bonuses or other payments from third parties such as product providers and there is no reasonable way of having such payments made directly to the Client by the third party, the Member shall fully rebate any such payments to the Client as soon as practicable.
-Where a payment by the third party is not related specifically to an individual Client, the Member shall apportion the amount amongst all relevant Clients in a fair and reasonable manner.

-9.5 A Member in Public Practice may receive a Soft Dollar Benefit which is trivial or insignificant from a third party related either directly or indirectly to the provision of Financial Advice, the Member shall record, provided the Member:
+- 9.1 The receipt by a Member in Public Practice of Commissions and/or other benefits (including Soft Dollar Benefits) in relation to a Financial Planning Service from parties other than the Client to whom the Financial Planning Service is provided creates threats of selfinterest and/or advocacy which impact on the Member's ability to comply with the following fundamental principles of the Code: - Objectivity; - Integrity; and - Professional competence and due care. - 9.2 No safeguards can reduce this threat of self-interest to an Acceptable Level. - 9.32 Except as provided for in paragraphs 9.4-3 to 9.65, a Member in Public Practice shall not accept Commissions third party payments or Soft Dollar Benefits in relation to the Financial Planning Services provided by the Member from parties other than the Clients to whom the services are provided. - 9.43 With the Client's knowledge and agreement, a Member in Public Practice may accept a payment of all or part of the professional fee in respect of a Financial Planning Service provided to the Client from a party associated with the Client.
+Such parties may include family membersand, associated entities, and, in the case of a not-for-profit entity, a donor. - 9.54 Where aA Member in Public Practice may acceptreceives Commissions, production bonuses and or other payments from third parties such as product providers where and there is no reasonable way of having such payments made directly to the Client by the third party17. - 9.6 To satisfy the requirements of Paragraph 9.3 in the circumstances referred to in Paragraph 9.5, the Member in Public Practice shall fully rebate any such payments to the Client as soon as practicable.
+Where a payment by the third party is not related specifically to an individual Client, the Member shall apportion the amount amongst all relevant Clients in a fair and reasonable manner. - 9.75 A Member in Public Practice may receive a Soft Dollar Benefit which is trivial or insignificant, provided the Member: - records it in a register within 10 business days of receipt;

-- records it in a register the benefit within 10 business days of receipt.
-The Member shall maintain; - maintains the records for five years after the receipt of the Soft Dollar Benefit-for 5 years after receipt; - • - 10.3 A Member shall make makes the register referred to in paragraph 10.2 available for inspection by the Client or Member's Financial Planning Service Clients and the Member's Professional Body within 2 business days of request or as required by regulatory authorities.
-A Member shall include; and - includes a specific reference to the availability of these records in the Member's Financial Services Guide and Statement of Advice. - 10.4 Members will be deemed to have satisfied the requirements of paragraph 10.3 if they use or rely on an equivalent document provided by the Australian Financial Services Licensee they represent.

-9.6 Trivial and insignificant amounts are monetary amounts less than \$300, or to the value of \$300 in gifts or other incentives as defined in Division 2 of Part 7.7A of the Corporations Act 2001.
+- maintains the records of the Soft Dollar Benefit for 5 years after receipt; - makes the register available for inspection by the Member's Financial Planning Service Clients and the Member's Professional Body within 2 business days of request or as required by regulatory authorities; and - includes a specific reference to the availability of these records in the Member's Financial Services Guide and Statement of Advice. - 9.86 Trivial and insignificant amounts are monetary amounts less than \$300, or to the value of \$300 in gifts or other incentives as defined in Division 2 of Part 7.7A of the Corporations Act 2001.